John Smid

-John J. Smid is the former director of the Memphis, Tennessee ex-gay ministry Love in Action, a group that claims to convert lesbians and gay men to heterosexuality.
+John J. Smid is the former director of the American ex-gay ministry Love in Action, a group that claims to convert lesbians and gay men to heterosexuality.

 Career

 During his time directing Love in Action, Smid faced controversy over the organization's treatment of gay teens in their youth program "Refuge".
 Smid subsequently resigned his position in 2008, and in 2010 apologized for any harm he had caused, noting that his teen program "further wounded teens that were already in a very delicate place in life".

 In 2011, three years after leaving Love In Action and stepping down from its leadership, Smid announced he was still homosexual and stated he had "never met a man who experienced a change from homosexual to heterosexual."

 In 2012, Smid wrote and self-published the memoir Ex'd Out: How I Fired the Shame Committee.

 In the 2018 film Boy Erased, based on the book of the same name, the character Victor Sykes, portrayed by Joel Edgerton, is based on Smid.

 A November 2018 Radiolab podcast titled UnErased: Smid features Smid's life story.